Fire and Ice Event

-A lot of effect can be created with not too much expense if the lighting can be adjusted to suit the occasion.
-Not too dark to be dangerous and not too light to kill any special effect that you have created.
-By combining twisted acrylic and stretch white fabric with ice blue and aqua lighting, amazing ice effects can be obtained with very little effort.
-An amazing effect can be created with white inflatable entrances that are internally lit to give a really cost-effective Ice Hotel type walk through.
-With the flick of a switch the lighting can transform the room from an icy white feel to the orange glow of fire.
+Create a lot of effect with not too much expense by adjusting the lighting to suit the occasion.
+Not too dark to be dangerous and not too light to kill any special effect created.
+Combine twisted acrylic and stretch white fabric with ice blue and aqua lighting, for amazing ice effects using very little effort.
+An amazing effect can be created with white inflatable entrances that are internally lit.
+This will give a really cost-effective Ice Hotel type walk through.
+However, with the flick of a switch the lighting can transform the room from an icy white feel to the orange glow of fire.

-The stage is clearly an important area to create an impact as it is a focal point in the main room.
+The stage is clearly an important area to create an impact because it is a focal point in the main room.

 The tables take up most space in the room and therefore need to be a vital part of the decoration.
-I would recommend white as the colour to work with on this theme.
-Chairs can be covered with white covers.
-Sometimes it is best to keep these simple and elegant and avoid details like bows etc as they can make the event slightly like a wedding.
+I would recommend white as the colour to work with on this theme including white chair covers.
+Sometimes it is best to keep these simple and elegant and avoid details like bows etc. They can make the event slightly like a wedding.
 Table centres are the item that is right in front of guests eyes for the entire dinner so are hugely important.
-For this event they can be anything from the beautiful Ice Melts with real ice melting into a clear glass vase to the ever popular Twisted Flame that can be lit in icy colours but can be changed by radio control to a burning fire effect to change the entire look of the venue.
+For this event they can be anything from the beautiful Ice Melts with real ice melting into a clear glass vase to the ever popular Twisted Flame.
+These can be lit in icy colours but can be changed by radio control to a burning fire effect.
+This wil change the entire look of the venue.

 If you would like help creating your next event, then get in touch with the styling experts at Table Art for a free consultation.